 The Application Process

-You can fill out and submit the application form here.
-The deadline to apply to the program is February 1, 2013.
+The deadline to apply to the program is January 31, 2014.
 There will be an open house scheduled in early-mid January so you may get more information, talk to faculty, and tour labs.

 - For students planning to do honors research their senior year, start planning during WSP of your junior year.
 If planning to start your thesis during WSP or Spring of your junior year, start planning at the beginning of the Fall semester of your junior year.
-See the list of important dates and deadlines for honors research.
+See the list of Important Deadlines for Honors Research.

 - First step–Think about why you want to do honors research– what do you hope to gain from the experience? is there a particular field of biology that interests you?
 Are there particular techniques you’d like to learn?